Non-Small Cell Lung Cancer Treatment (PDQ®)–Patient Version

 Each type of non-small cell lung cancer has different kinds of cancer cells.
 The cancer cells of each type grow and spread in different ways.
 The types of non-small cell lung cancer are named for the kinds of cells found in the cancer and how the cells look under a microscope:

-• Squamous cell carcinoma: Cancer that forms in the thin, flat cells lining the inside of the lungs.
+- Squamous cell carcinoma is a type of lung cancer that forms in the thin, flat cells lining the inside of the lungs.
 This is also called epidermoid carcinoma.

-• Large cell carcinoma: Cancer that may begin in several types of large cells.
+- Large cell carcinoma is a type of lung cancer that may begin in several types of large cells.

-Other less common types of non-small cell lung cancer are: adenosquamous carcinoma, sarcomatoid carcinoma, salivary gland carcinoma, carcinoid tumor, and unclassified carcinoma.
+Less common types of non-small cell lung cancer include adenosquamous carcinoma, sarcomatoid carcinoma, salivary gland carcinoma, carcinoid tumor, and unclassified carcinoma.

 Smoking is the major risk factor for non-small cell lung cancer.